eduardz1/Master-Thesis/chapters/theory.typ

     },
 ) <example-mpi>

-In the context of @HAWEN, the discretization mesh is initially split among the @MPI processes, leaving each process to work on their set of cells.
-The advantage of the @HDG method consists in the fact that each process can work completely independently from each other, without any communication between them.
-To partition the mesh we use the METIS partitioner, developed by #cite(<x-METIS>, form: "prose").

-=== OpenMP <openmp>

-OpenMP is a set of specification for compiler directives, library routines and environment variables that can be used to specify high-level parallelism in Fortran, C and C++ programs @x-OpenMP.
-It enables shared-memory parallelism in languages even with languages where the standard does not define any parallel construct.
-It is used extensively in @HAWEN in the matrix creation to take advantage of modern multi-core processors.
-In @directives-vs-dc we can see an example of how OpenMP can be used in a simple loop that scales an array by a certain weight $w$.
-We notice that in Fortran OpenMP directives are declared as comments (where in C++ you would use `#pragma` instead, in this example the two loops are collapsed to ensure maximum parallelism, the loop variables are implicitly private, meaning that each thread gets its own copy, while the others are implicitly shared, meaning that one copy is shared across all threads.

 Later revisions of the standard have also enabled offloading #footnote[Offloading as in scheduling the execution of a specific section of code or routine on a different device (the @GPU) than the one the code is compiled for (the @CPU)] of parallel directives to @GPU:short:pl, although generally compiler support for this feature has to be enabled explicitly when building the compiler and, talking about @GCC:short, it is not a flag that is enabled by default in the packages provided by most Linux distributions.

 === OpenACC <openacc>